-President Roosevelt's grill
+President Roosevelt's stone grill

-Knob, his favorite picnic spot.
+favorite picnic spots.

 Cottage on Pine Mountain

 can be rented for overnight stays.

 FRANKLIN D. ROOSEVELT STATE PARK

 |Franklin D. Roosevelt State Park